-- Budget and the Board of Trustees, after consultation with the Local Advisory Council, will approve the budget prior to the end of each fiscal year. - 2.
+- 1. As provided for in the Authority's Bylaws, the Executive Director of the Authority will prepare an Annual Budget which includes consultation with the Local Advisory Council.
+The Board of Trustees, after consultation with the Local Advisory Council, will approve the budget prior to the end of each Fiscal Year. - 2.
 The budget will be developed in compliance with Chapter 1, Part 7 of the Special Districts Act. - 3.
 The agency will incorporate the following plans while developing the Annual Budget: - a.
 UTA's Strategic Plan; and - b.
 UTA's Long-Term Financial Plan (as required in Board Policy 2.1.
 Financial Management); and - c.
-UTA's Five-Year Capital Plan (as required in Board Policy 2.1 Financial Management).
-The Annual Budget will reflect the first year of the approved Capital Plan as adopted annually or amended. - 4.
-The Tentative and Final Operating Budgets will include detailed summaries of revenue by source, operating expense by Mode, operating expense by Executive or Chief Office classification, full-time employee (FTE) equivalent by Mode, FTE equivalent by Executive or Chief Office classification, debt service, contribution to reserves, and transfer to capital. - 5.
-Tentative and Final Capital Budgets will include detailed summaries of revenue by source, major capital expense categories, and capital expense by project and project category. - B. Budget Review and Approval - A Tentative Budget will be presented to the Board of Trustees for discussion in a public meeting prior to the Tentative Budget being presented to the Board for approval.
+UTA's 5-Year Capital Plan (as required in Board Policy 2.1 Financial Management).
+The

+Annual Budget will reflect the first year of the approved Capital Plan as adopted annually or amended.

+- 4. The Tentative and Final Operating Budgets will include detailed summaries of revenue by source, operating expense by Mode, operating expense by executive or chief office classification, Full-Time Employee (FTE) equivalent by Mode, FTE equivalent by executive or chief office classification, debt service, contribution to reserves, and transfer to capital. - 5.
+Tentative and Final Capital Budgets will include detailed summaries of revenue by source, major capital expense categories, and capital expense by project and project category. - 6.
+The Authority will develop a Standard Operating Procedure (SOP) to be approved by the Board that guides the execution of the annual budget process.
+The SOP should define procedures that ensure transparency to the public, stakeholder engagement, and clarity of administrative and governing duties to create and approve the Authority's annual budget in compliance with statute, Authority Bylaws and Board Policy.

+B. Budget Review and Approval

+- A Tentative Budget will be presented to the Board of Trustees for discussion in a public meeting prior to the Tentative Budget being presented to the Board for approval.
 The Tentative Budget will be adopted by resolution. - 2.
-Following the Board's adoption of the Tentative Budget: - The Authority will distribute the Tentative Budget for feedback from constituent and customer entities as required in Chapter 1, Part 7 of the Special Districts Act. - b.
-The Tentative Budget will be presented at a public meeting of the Local Advisory Council for their consultation to the Board. - c.
-A public budget hearing will be held with the Board of Trustees within 30-days of the adoption of the Tentative Budget and at least 30-day before the Board adopts a Final Budget.
+Following the Board's adoption of the Tentative Budget: - a.
+The Authority will distribute the Tentative Budget for feedback from customer and Constituent Entities as required in Chapter 1, Part 7 of the Special Districts Act. - b.
+The Authority will conduct a public comment period of at least 30 calendar days and ensure the comments are included in a Public Engagement Report for Board review. - c.
+The Executive Director will present the Tentative Budget at a public meeting of the Local Advisory Council for their consultation and advice to the Board. - d.
+A public budget hearing will be held with the Board of Trustees within 30-days of the adoption of the Tentative Budget and at least 30-days before the Board adopts a Final Budget. - e.
+The Authority may initiate recruitment for new employee positions or begin procurement processes to solicit bids for goods or services that are accounted for in the Tentative Budget if the following criteria are met: - The Board has authorized the initiation of recruitment and/or procurement in their resolution adopting the Tentative Budget.
+The Board's authorization will be dependent on the Tentative Budget's alignment with Board objectives and strategies.